Counselling & EMDR Therapy

 Regular attendance greatly contributes to successful therapeutic outcomes.
 Frequent cancellation disrupts this progress.

-If you do need to cancel, 24 hours notice is required, otherwise a cancellation fee will apply.
-This is because the session will be unable to be filled by another client.
+If you do need to cancel, 48 hours notice is required, otherwise a cancellation fee will apply.

 Contact